H2Concepts/H2-Rent-Stripe/README.md

 Use the `category` attribute to select a specific product category by shortcode.

+If you need to customise the link to your terms of service (AGB), enter the URL under **Einstellungen → Stripe Integration**.
+The text on the checkout page uses this link directly as UTF‑8 and is not encoded again.

 ## Development

 The plugin code is organised in the `includes`, `admin`, `templates` and `assets` directories.
 Activation and deactivation hooks are registered in `federwiegen-verleih.php`.
 Core functionality lives in `includes/` where an autoloader loads the classes.